OCB7D2D/OcbStopFuelWaste/README.md

-# OCB Stop Fuel Waste Mod - 7 Days to Die (A21) Addon
+# OCB Stop Fuel Waste Mod - 7 Days to Die (V1.0 exp) Addon

 A small harmony mod to stop fuel waste in forges, campfires and chemical stations.
 Will stop burning fuel when production or melting